IsThisTheCrustyCrab-was-taken/HPI-Socks-Proxy/README.md

 ### 2. Keychain

 1. Open keychain acess
-2. Either change hpi-socks to your keychain entry containing your password or add a new keychain entry named hpi-socks and your HPI-password
+2. Either edit the script to change hpi-socks to your keychain entry containing your password or add a new keychain entry named hpi-socks containing your HPI-password

 ### 3. (Optional) Change your default interface